Who is Harvard Collection Services?

 - Harvard Collection Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Harvard Collection Services must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

-Remove Harvard Collection Services from Your Credit Report Today!
+Remove Harvard Collection Services From Your Credit Report Today!